All Episodes

 Is that what you're saying?

-Let's keep going lower.
+No, let's keep going lower.

 Let's go see how low we can hit.

-My point and Jonathan's point is you can't get any new information.
+My point, and Jonathan's point is you can't get any new information.

 All right, we got to take a break.

-Uh Jonathan, we'll start with you.
+Jonathan, we'll start with you.

-Well, you know, this is one thing that does bother me, uh, Sean is that and nobody's really talking about this yet, is that if this is handed over uh back to the FBI and the disrespect that Flake is the one that's uh saying that that this should occur.
+Well, you know, this is one thing that does bother me, Sean, and nobody's really talking about this yet, is that if this is handed over back to the FBI, and the sheer fact that Flake is the one that's saying that this should occur, we do still have a realistic expectation that the deep state is a part of the FBI.

 It's not like they haven't done that in the past three years.

-There's no uh uh evidence that that can prove anything.
+There's no evidence that can prove anything.

-I think there's uh been enough testimony where the uh the judge uh Kavanaugh can be uh confirmed, and if it goes back, there is the chance of that.
+I think there's been enough testimony where the judge Kavanaugh can be confirmed.

-I hate to say it, but there's the chance that the deep state could get involved in this.
+Hate to say it, but there's the chance that the deep state could get involved in this.

 Well, it's scary.